PadjokeJ/BitMapScript/README.md

 ### Read : 03

 Currently useless.
-Sets the cursor's memory to the given position
+Sets the cursor's memory to the given position.
+(Could be used as a copy?)

+### Endif : 10

+Delimits the end of an if.
+Its position value is ignored

+### If : 11

+Checks if the memory slot at position holds the same value as the next pixel.
+If yes, execute what is enclosed between the if and the endif.

+### Addition : 20

+Adds the next to pixels (maxed out result at ffffff) and returns the value into the position argument.